adobe/aepsdk-edge-ios/Documentation/api-reference.md

 ### EdgeEventHandle

-The `EdgeEventHandle` is a response fragment from Adobe Experience Platform Edge Network for a sent XDM Experience Event.
-One event can receive none, one or multiple `EdgeEventHandle`(s) as response.
+The `EdgeEventHandle` is a response fragment from Edge Network for a sent XDM Experience Event.
+One event can receive none, one, or multiple `EdgeEventHandle`(s) as response.
 Use this class when calling the [sendEvent](#sendevent) API with `EdgeCallback`.